Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Introduction

-We describe a method for learning focused macro-actions and test it on several classical planning benchmarks, focusing our attention on quickly finding feasible plans, rather than optimal ones, with the goal of minimizing the number of simulator queries.
+We describe a method for discovering focused macro-actions and test it on several classical planning benchmarks, restricting our attention to quickly finding feasible plans, rather than optimal ones, with the goal of minimizing the number of simulator queries.
 Our learned macro-actions enable reliable and efficient planning, making dramatically fewer calls to the simulator and improving solve rate on most domains.
-Our approach is designed for black-box planning with the goal-count heuristic, but it is compatible with---and improves on---more sophisticated heuristic search techniques as well, and is competitive with approaches that have access to much more detailed problem information.
+Our approach is designed to improve the goal-count heuristic, but it is compatible with more sophisticated black-box planning techniques as well---with similar improvement.
+In some cases, black-box planning with focused macros is even competitive with approaches that have access to much more detailed problem information.